jotoh98/treasureHunt/README.md

     src/main/java/com/treasure/hunt/strategy/hider/impl/
     2. Implement to the interface "Hider"

-# Implementing a View
+# Implementing a GameEngine
-    Starting the GameManager with your View Class applied will run it **concurrent**!
-    1. Create a class "YourView" in src/main/java/com/treasure/hunt/view/in_game/impl/
+    1. Create a class "YourGameEngine" in src/main/java/com/treasure/hunt/game/mods/yourMod/YourGameEngine/ implementing the GameEngine
-    2. Implement to the interface "View"
-    3. Access the Products created after each step via GameHistory.getGeometryItems()
+    2. Overwrite the necessary methods of the GameEngine, like init(), move(), hiderMove(), searcherMove(), verifyHint() in order to implement your wished rules
+    3. Create an interface "YourHider", extending Hider<T>
+    4. Create an interface "YourSearcher", extending Searcher<T>
+    5. In
+    src/main/java/com/treasure/hunt/strategy/hider/impl/ and
+    src/main/java/com/treasure/hunt/strategy/searcher/impl/
+    implement your custom Hider and Searcher, playing your custom game modification.